-- A. Process: In the event of a layoff, the Public Works Director or designee shall convene a meeting with the COUNCIL to review the layoff action pursuant to the following guidelines: - 1.
-The Public Works Director shall determine, by classification, the number of employees to be laid off. - 2.
-All extra help and probationary employees serving within the affected classification shall be laid off before any regular employee. - 3.
-The employee, within the affected classification, with the least classification seniority, shall be laid off. - 4.
-Employees receiving layoff notices by classification will have the right to bump down into the next lower previously held classification or to the lowest non-previously held classification or volunteer for a layoff. - a.
-Previously held classifications.
-When an employee bumps into the next lower previously held classification, all employees within that classification will have their classification seniority determined and the employee with the least classification seniority will be laid off or he/she may bump to the next lower previously held classification.
-For purposes of seniority computation, all time
+A. Process: In the event the Public Works Director determines that a reduction in force is necessary resulting in layoffs, the Public Works Director or designee shall convene a meeting with the COUNCIL to review the layoff action pursuant to the following guidelines:

-- employed within a higher classification as a regular employee shall be credited for seniority in previously held classification. - b.
-Non-previously held classifications.
-This group is a combination of all Laborer 1, 2, Traffic Technician 1, 2, and Utility Mechanic.
-When an employee bumps into an available classification within this group, he/she shall have their continuous Bargaining Unit seniority determined and the lowest seniority employee within the available classification shall be laid off.
-If an employee retained has never worked in the new classification, they shall serve a three (3) month probation with no right to the grievance procedure. - c.
-Employees who bump down shall be compensated at the rate established for the lower classification.
-Provided, employees who bump down into the non-previously held classification shall be paid the wage rate of Laborer 2, Traffic Technician 1 or Utility Mechanic, as appropriate. - B. Recall: In the event of a recall, the County shall first attempt to rehire those employees who were laid off or bumped out of the affected classifications in the reverse order of their layoff.
+- 1. The Public Works Director shall determine, by classification and work group, the number of employees to be laid off. - 2.
+The Employer will provide thirty (30) days' notice to work groups facing layoff and to the Union of the need for layoff(s). - 3.
+All extra help and probationary employees serving within the affected classification and work group shall be laid off before any regular employee. - 4.
+Within fifteen (15) days of providing notice, the Employer will ask for volunteers for layoff(s).
+Also within this period, the Union may offer any other alternatives to layoff, such as reduced hours, furloughs, or departmental reorganization.
+The Employer will respond to any alternatives offered by the Union within the thirty (30) day notice period. - 5.
+At the end of the thirty (30) day notice period, the Public Works Director, in consultation with the Union, shall reassess, by classification and work group, the number of employees to be laid off or any other cost saving measures to be taken.
+Layoff will occur according to knowledge, skills, and abilities (including performance evaluations, special skills, licenses, and certifications needed to perform a particular assignment within a classification) and seniority.
+When knowledge, skills, and abilities are substantially equal, seniority shall be the determining factor.
+Seniority is defined according to Article 4 (Definitions). - 6.
+Regular non-probationary employees to be laid off will receive at least fourteen (14) days' notice, except in the case of a declared budget emergency. - B. Recall: In the event of a recall, the County shall first attempt to rehire those employees who were laid off from the affected classifications in the reverse order of their layoff.
 Such rehired employees shall return to work with full County seniority for the purpose of computing fringe benefits, except the period of layoff shall not be counted.
 Laid off employees shall retain seniority for recall purposes for two (2) years following the effective date of the layoff.
-Fringe benefits shall include annual leave, sick leave, and longevity.
-Re-hired employees shall have their unused, accrued sick leave balances restored.
-County shall send a certified letter to the recalled employee.
+Fringe benefits shall include annual leave accrual rates, sick leave accrual rates, and longevity.
+Rehired employees shall have their unused, accrued sick leave balances restored.
+The County shall send a certified letter to the recalled employee.
 An employee who fails to respond within ten (10) working days shall be removed from the recall list.
-It is the laid off employee's responsibility to keep the County informed of their current address. - C. Employees who have bumped down rather than volunteer for a layoff, shall be reinstated, in reverse order of their bumping down, prior to any vacancy in the affected classification being filed through promotions, transfers or new hires.
-Such reinstatement rights shall be maintained throughout the term of this Agreement.
+It is the laid off employee's responsibility to keep the County informed of their current address.